Mr-Camargo/mirayoki/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please check off the following information if it applies -->

 - [ ] This contribution affects settings/actions/profiles of the database

-- [ ] This contribution includes translations to languages other than English

 - [ ] I have tested that my code works correctly